Skip to Content

 • Action: Opens the file in binary mode.

-• Behavior: Data is read and written as bytes objects instead of str.
-There is no encoding/decoding or newline translation.
+• Behavior: Data is read and written as raw bytes objects instead of str (text).
+There is no encoding or decoding.

-• Use Case: Essential for all non-text files like images, audio, and executables.
+• Use Case: Essential for non-text files like images, audio, or zip archives.

 Output: